syldrew/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+# Purpose of this Project

+    Build a simple multipage app:

+- with authentication protection
+- that reacts appropriately to the user's logged-in state,
+- and permits the user to create, read, update, and delete (CRUD) a simple entity (e.g. blog posts, URL shortener).

 ## Final Product